Epic-Fight/EpicFight-Docs/docs/Guides/page1.en.md

 #### :fontawesome-solid-wrench: Fixing issues in between bends (Loop Cuts)
 <div class="content-container">
 	<div class="text-section" style="--text-max-width: 60%;">
 		For developers or creators working on entity models, adding bends to your models is often essential.
-However, a common issue you might encounter is Blender's difficulty in determining the appropriate texture for the narrow space between loop cuts.<br><br>
+However, a common issue you might encounter is [Blender]'s difficulty in determining the appropriate texture for the narrow space between loop cuts.<br><br>
-		This can result in unintended visual artifacts or texture stretching, as Blender struggles to decide how to apply the texture within these tight, angled sections.
+		This can result in unintended visual artifacts or texture stretching, as [Blender] struggles to decide how to apply the texture within these tight, angled sections.
 Understanding and addressing this challenge is crucial for achieving smooth, high-quality textures on complex models.<br><br>
 		A few solutions to this issue include arranging the loop cut spaces carefully by stretching the UV maps toward either the top or bottom, depending on the specific part you are working on.<br><br>
 		The first step is to switch your window to Edit Mode.
 If you're unfamiliar with how to use and navigate Edit Mode, you can learn more by checking out the <a href="#edit-object-mode-basics">Edit & Object Mode Basics</a> guide on this page!
 	</div>